top of page

 As you probably guessed from the section header, some believe that Santorini is the site of the mythical, ancient utopia.
 Here's why.

 The Minoans were the world's first great sailors.
-They were educated, artistic, organized and the first known European society to use a writing system and indoor plumbing.
+They were educated, artistic, organized, and the first known European society to use a writing system and indoor plumbing.
 When you visit the ruins of a Minoan palace or settlement, you'll find that they dedicated LOTS of space to food storage.
-You'll also find that there really weren't defensive fortifications.
-Plenty of food, enduring peace, cutting edge art, technology and architecture...the Minoans and the utopic Atlantians are starting to seem more and more similar.
+You'll also find that there weren't really any defensive fortifications.
+Plenty of food, enduring peace, cutting-edge art, technology, and architecture...the Minoans and the utopic Atlantians are starting to seem more and more similar.

-This is especially true of the residents of the little island of Thirasia, which to this day remains a traditional, mostly unaffected by tourism, old time Greek community.
-There you'll meet Jimmy, our fit and limber octogenarian friend who gardens, walks for miles up and down the hills everyday and runs the guesthouse with the most spectacular views in all of Santorini.
+This is especially true of the residents of the little island of Thirasia, which to this day remains a traditional, mostly unaffected by tourism, old-time Greek community.
+If you join along our Santorini Kayak Circumnavigation, it is there that you'll meet Jimmy, our fit and limber octogenarian friend who gardens, walks for miles up and down the hills every day, and runs the guesthouse with the most spectacular views in all of Santorini.